richien/trivia_api/backend/docs/APIDOCS.md

 - If there are no questions in the database for the requested page, a `404` error response will be returned.
 Checkout the section on error handling above for the structure of the response.

 ```
 POST /questions
 ```

 - General
+     - This endpoint handles two scenarios.
+The first being adding a question to the database and other searching for a question by a search-term.
+     - **When adding a question**
         - Takes a json object contaning question, answer, difficulty and category values as the request body.
-     - These fields are all `required`.
+        - The fields are all `required`.
 A 400 error response is returned if there are any validation errors in these fields and if   any is missing.
+     - **When searching for a question by a search term**
+        - Takes a search term as the only field in the body and performs a case insensitive search on all questions in the database.
+        - Returns a list of questions (or an empty list if there are no questions), the total questions found by the search, a current category value of null and a  success value of true.
+        - Returns a 400 error response for validation errors on the search term.

+**When adding a question**
 - Request Arguments:
     - None
 - Request Body: